-What are your best digital marketing tips for 2018?
+What are your best digital marketing tips?

 Email marketing is still a great option, its not new but it has worked well in the past and can continue to work well.
 Yes, everyone already gets a lot of email but it works because you're talking to people that already know you.
 You've gained a certain degree of trust.
 Doing it well - ie tailored messages that add value rather than just always pitching - is key.